cph-cachet/carp_studies_app/README.md

 ## Deployment Mode

-This study app can run in two basic modes - using CAWS or locally.
+This study app can run in two basic modes - using an server instance of CAWS or locally.
 Deployment mode is set using the environment variable `deployment-mode` file.
 In Flutter environment variables are set by specifying the `--dart-define` option in flutter run.
 For example;

 ```shell
 flutter run --dart-define="deployment-mode=local" --dart-define="debug-level=debug"